About Local Control Accountability Plan (LCAP)

 RUSD LCAP Development Overview

 LCAP Board of Education Meeting Updates

-Please click here to view the Redlands Unified School District LCAP Review and Sorting Criteria.
+Please click here to view the Redlands Unified School District LCAP Budget Update Summary.